-DATCP maintains two groundwater sample databases: the Drinking Water Well System and the Monitoring Well System.
-The Drinking Water Well System contains contact and location information, well characteristics, and pesticide and nitrate sample results for private and public drinking water wells.
-The Monitoring Well System contains similar information for monitoring wells.
-These data represent samples analyzed by DATCP, Wisconsin State Lab of Hygiene (WSLH), and other public and private laboratories.
-DATCP's Drinking Water Well System currently contains information for over 56,000 wells and nearly 361,000 pesticide and nitrate-N sample analytical results.
+In 2011, DATCP received a grant from Department of Health Services (DHS) to merge two groundwater sample databases into one database.
+The new system combines data from the former drinking water well and monitoring well databases.
+DATCP also created a GIS webmapping application that allows the user to search the database and plot maps that show data located within a user-defined geographic area.
+The new database was placed on-line in early 2012.
+It contains contact and location information, well characteristics, and pesticide and nitrate sample results for private and public drinking water wells and combines that data with monitoring well data collected from hundreds of agricultural chemical cleanup cases.
+The database includes samples analyzed by DATCP, Wisconsin State Lab of Hygiene (WSLH), and other public and private laboratories.
+DATCP's groundwater database currently contains information for over 62,000 wells and nearly 792,000 pesticide and nitrate-N sample analytical results.

 DATCP uses geographic information system (GIS) tools to analyze groundwater data and prepare maps for public hearings, DATCP board meetings, presentations, and other uses.
 DATCP prepares and maintains GIS layers of well locations, atrazine concentrations, atrazine prohibition areas, and other pesticide and nitrate-N data.
 These GIS layers and associated database information are used to generate maps of statewide pesticide and nitrate-N detections in wells, as well as maps for chapter ATCP 30, Wis.
 Adm.
 Code (Pesticide Product Restrictions).
 For example, see the map of "Private Wells Tested for Atrazine in Wisconsin" in the Pesticide part of this report.
 Other GIS analyses involve identifying groundwater wells that may be impacted by point sources of pesticide and nitrate-N contamination.
-DATCP also uses global positioning system (GPS) receivers to locate and map wells and other features, such as agrichemical facilities and spill sites that may affect groundwater quality.
+DATCP also uses global positioning system receivers to locate and map wells and other features, such as agrichemical facilities and spill sites that may affect groundwater quality.